dat-adi/alarm-clock/README.md

 ## Contributing

-To contribute to Steam_WebScrapper, fork the repository, create a new branch and send us a pull request.
+To contribute to Alarm-clock, fork the repository, create a new branch and send us a pull request.

 ## LICENSE